TikhonJelvis/TPL/README.md

 This is just the standard library for the language.
 Right now it is *not* loaded by default; any serious code should have a `load 'base';` statement at the top.

 The library is mostly written in a very functional style.
-Currently the one interesting imperative function is `partitionBy` in `base/list.tpl`.

-## Summary

-A silly little programming language that I'm working on for fun.
-I'm writing it in [Haskell](http://www.haskell.org) using the awesome [Parsec library](http://www.haskell.org/haskellwiki/Parsec) for parsing.

-Currently the idea is for it to be simple, dynamically typed, interpreted, impure and eagerly evaluated--basically the exact opposite of Haskell.

-This language isn't really meant for use; it's just a fun didactic exercise.
-Besides, everybody wants to have their own language...
+However, there are some interesting functions like `partitionBy` in `base/list.tpl` that are written in a more imperative style.

 ## Future Features: